tomwhite/covid-19-uk-data/README.md

 * The [PHE dashboard][PHW-dashboard] is [open source](https://github.com/PublicHealthEngland/coronavirus-dashboard).
 * Ian Watt's [COVID-19 Scotland dataset](https://github.com/watty62/Scot_covid19) - no longer updated
 * Emma Doughty's [UK COVID-19 data](https://github.com/emmadoughty/Daily_COVID-19) - no longer updated

+## Wishlist

+Here are my suggestions for how to improve the data being published by public bodies.

+The short version: **publish everything in CSV format, and include historical data!**

+* _Public Health Agency, Northern Ireland:_ Provide a machine readable version of the historical data on the dashboard.

+The reporting systems have changed a lot since the outbreak began, and overall they have improved, both in the amount of information being published, and the ease of access of machine-readable datasets.
+(Public Health Scotland provides all their data in XLSX and CSV format, including historical data.
+Public Health Wales provides a XLSX spreadsheet with historical data.)

 ## Tools